marwa4/FPGA_Modulation/readme.md

  The proposed technical levels are:

-1. 4-QAM modulation VHDL & testbench implementation
+1. QPSK modulation VHDL & testbench implementation
 2. Evaluate the behavioral simulation
 3. Synthesis and hardware implementation of the project

-### 1. 4-QAM modulation VHDL & testbench implementation
+### 1. QPSK modulation VHDL & testbench implementation

 In the VHDL implementation, we use signed fixed-point numbers with 2 bits for the integer part and 0 fractional bits.
 With this choice, it is possible to represent form -2 to +1.
 Also, bit to symbol mapping use this trick for 4-QAM modulation: